emahuni/em-async-events/README.md

   }
 };
 ```
+##### extra information to callback

-Send extra info to a callback in addition to the payload given by emit.
+Send extra info to a callback from emission side.

-- callback should extract extra info.
+- callback should extract extra info from the second argument.

 ```js
   this.$onEvent('some-event', eventCallbackExtra, { extra: { blah: 'bloh' } });